PFNs are often described as Bayesian predictors, but their training objective and inference mechanism suggest a more nuanced interpretation.

 A prior-fitted network, in contrast, does not maintain such a distribution.
 Instead, predictions are produced by a deterministic function

 From this perspective, PFNs can be viewed as performing supervised learning on a meta-learning objective.
 The training data consists of many synthetic datasets generated from the prior, and the network learns to predict the corresponding targets.
-This objective closely resembles standard supervised learning.
-In particular, maximum likelihood estimation can be interpreted as minimizing the KL divergence between the model’s predictive distribution and the ground-truth conditional distribution.
+Maximum likelihood estimation can in turn be interpreted as minimising the KL divergence between the model’s predictive distribution and the ground-truth conditional distribution.
 I discuss this connection in more detail in a recent blog post.

-The impressive empirical performance of PFNs therefore reflects the ability of neural networks to generalize across tasks drawn from the prior distribution.
+The impressive empirical performance of PFNs therefore reflects the ability of neural networks to generalise across tasks drawn from the prior distribution.

 The distinction becomes visible when comparing PFN predictions to the true posterior predictive distribution outside the training regime.